angular/angular/aio/content/guide/deployment.md

 ### Differential builds

 When you deploy using the Angular CLI build process, you can choose how and when to support differential loading.
-The [`ng build`](cli/build) command queries the browser configuration and the build `target` to determine if support for legacy browsers is required, and whether the build should produce the necessary bundles used for differential loading.
+The [`ng build` CLI command](cli/build) queries the browser configuration and the configured build target to determine if support for legacy browsers is required, and whether the build should produce the necessary bundles used for differential loading.

-The following configurations to determine your requirements.
+The following configurations determine your requirements.

 * Browsers list